Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient and flexible implementation of group-equivariant CNN based on filter-wise weighted Monte Carlo sampling, which allows a higher degree of diversity of transformations for a performance boost.
+Compared with parameter-sharing G-CNN, with a suitable filter basis, the proposed non-parameter-sharing WMCG-CNN can exploit deeper neural network architectures without causing heavy computational burden and achieves superior performance.
 The proposed WMCG-CNN is shown to be an efficient generalization of standard CNN.
-The utility of shear transformation for tasks on natural images is demonstrated.
-The proposed WMCG-CNN shows superior efficiency on both image classification and image denoising tasks.
-We can also extend it for other computer vision tasks such as image segmentation and image reconstruction.
+The utility of diverse transformations for tasks on natural images is demonstrated.
+The proposed WMCG-CNN shows superior efficiency on both image classification and image denoising tasks when using a suitable set of filter bases.
+It is possible to extend it for other computer vision tasks such as image segmentation and image reconstruction.
+However, the choice of filter basis is a key point for yielding good performance with the proposed method, which will be studied in future work.